TempleDAO/temple/protocol/contracts/v2/README.md

       2. We can sign using the Safe SDK though, that we can bake into the Temple Dapp
    4. Any owner can then execute using the Safe UI
       1. and/or the Temple Dapp via the Safe SDK

+### <span style="color:red">**VERY VERY VERY IMPORTANT**</span>

+#### <span style="color:red">RISK OF BRICKING THE SAFE</span>

+The functions on this Guard are protected.
+It is super super super important to have the elevated access of this granted to a multisig which IS NOT the Safe which this is guarding for.

+Otherwise it may end up in a situation where the guard is blocking the execution transactions of the Safe, but we cannot disable the guard.

+#### <span style="color:red">RISK OF DISABLING THE GUARD</span>

+The Threshold in the Safe should always be 2+.
+If it is set to 1, then it effectively disables any further signatory checking in the Guard.

+Reason: In order to run Tenderly simulations successfully, Safe overrides the threshold=1.
+So in order to make simulations succeed, we need to disable any further signatory checks.